 - Irritants: chemicals, weather (hot and humid or cold and dry conditions) and air conditioning or overheating, tobacco smoke

-- Allergens: house dust mites, moulds, grasses, plant pollens, foods, pets and clothing, soaps, shampoos and washing Stress
+- Allergens: house dust mites, molds, grasses, plant pollens, foods, pets and clothing, soaps, shampoos and washing detergents

 - Dry, red, patchy or cracked skin